aleph2c/miros/doc/interactingcharts.rst

 These ideas are also like little tar babies, they get tar on anything they touch.
-I can't guarantee that this library can follow the rules described by Miro Samek because I haven't re-written the operating system or the Python threading library.
-There are many libraries that you will use which call out for resources and then block, like they ``http`` library.
+I can't guarantee that this library can follow the rules described by Miro Samek because I haven't re-written the operating system you are using or the Python threading library.
+There are many libraries that you will use which call out for resources and then block, like they ``http`` library; it is tarred with these bad ideas.
 If the Python language, the operating system that it runs on or any of it's libraries call something which shares memory or blocks in the middle of some run-to-completion processing then your design has broken the Samek rules.
 So we can't get dogmatic about things here.
 Just follow the rules within your own design.

-Miro Samek provides a new approach to concurrency: Use the Harel formalism and follow his commandments within your own design.
+If you are an embedded developer, pick a processor that Miro Samek has ported his framework onto and then use his technology, you won't be sorry.

+Jack Ganssle is another embedded developer who has been in the industry from the beginning.
+He says that embedded software, or firmware was invented to make jet fighters infinitely expensive:

+   In his book "Augustine's Laws," Norman Augustine, former Lockheed Martin CEO, tells a revealing story about a problem encountered by the defense community.
+A high performance fighter aircraft is a delicate balance of conflicting needs: fuel range vs. performance.
+Speed vs. weight.
+It seems that by the late 70s fighters were at about as heavy as they'd ever be.
+   Contractors, always pursuing larger profits, looked in vain for something they could add that would cost a lot, but which weighed nothing.

+   The answer: firmware.
+Infinite cost, zero mass.
+Avionics now accounts for more than half of a fighter's cost.
+That's a chunk of change when you consider the latest American fighter, the F-22, costs a cool $257m a pop.
+   Augustine practically chortles with glee when he relates this story.

+As you know the United States is the richest country in the world with a corrupt military-industrial-complex.
+The Pentagon spends ungodly amounts of money purchasing weapon systems and yet it's staff is made up of government workers being paid government salaries.
+Their only hope at becoming rich is to make a good impression on the defense contractors which they buy weapons from, using other people's money, so that after they 'retire' from the government service they can be re-hired into the defense business at executive rates of compensation.

+So it is safe to say there is very little incentive for the American defense community to find a better way to write the most expensive parts of their system.
+Compare this to the Israeli military; they live in a country with an area a-little-bit-bigger than New Jersey, surrounded by a billion enemies.

-Interestingly, David Harel was asked to help the Israeli military build better jet fighter software.
+David Harel was paid by the Israeli military to help them build better jet fighter software.
 The Israeli military isn't fucking around like the American's are.
 "It is interesting that the Israeli's achieved a 80-1 crushing victory over the Arabs in the 1973, 6-day war."
 When asked about it the commander of the "Israeli Air Force (IAF), General Mordecai Hod, famously remarked that the outcome would have been the same if both sides had swapped planes."
 As the great engineer Pierre M. Sprey points out [1]_ , "He was exactly correct, simply because the IAF had the most rigorous system in the world for filtering out all of the most gifted pilots.
 In every war, it's the few super pilots that win the air battle.
 A tiny handful of such pilots have dominated every air-to-air battleground since World War I; roughly 10 percent of all pilots (the "hawks") score 60 percent to 80 percent of the dogfight kills; the other 90 percent of pilots ('doves') are fodder for the hawks on the opposite side.
 Technical performance between opposing fighter planes pale in comparison."

-The pilot is the key piece of the design.
-If you aren't already, become a hawk; pick the strategies that work and avoid strategies that bring you into harm's way.
-We can learn from the people who came before us and use the curated working subsets of our technologies and avoid the parts that have been shown to cause trouble.
+The pilot is a key piece of the design.
+If you aren't already, become a hawk;
+pick the strategies that work and avoid strategies that bring you into harm's way.
+Be aware of the cultural distortions.
+We can learn from the people who came before us and use their curated working subsets of our technologies and avoid the parts that have been shown to cause trouble.

+So when Miro Samek recommends his new approach to concurrency: Use the Harel formalism and follow his commandments within your own design, we need to remember where these innovations came from and who paid for them.

 .. _interactingcharts-a-simple-example:

 A Simple Example
 ----------------
 The Miros library makes concurrency trivial.
-You build up an active object, provide it with a starting state, then post events to it.
-The active object runs it's own thread.
+You build up an active object, provide it with a starting state (with it's connected map).
+Then you post events to it.

 If it needs to communicate with other active objects it publishes an event with a payload containing its information.
-If an active object is interested in information published by something else in the system, it would subscribe to that event.
+If an active object is interested in information published by another active object, it would subscribe to that event.
 That's it.

+Everything is managed in the background with threads and queues.
+There are no shared variables.
+It is up to you not to busy weight within your state methods or callback methods.

 Here is a very simple example:

 .. image:: _static/concurrency1.svg
     :align: center

-Let's begin by
-importing the required libraries:
+Let's begin by importing the required libraries:

 .. code-block:: python
   :emphasize-lines: 1